Outer Sydney Orbital Stage 2

 - Adopting the Government Architect’s recently released Connecting with Country Framework

-While this work continues, a Technical Assurance Panel (TAP) pilot program, which was established by the Department of Planning, Industry and Environment for two precincts in the Greater Macarthur Growth Area (Appin and Gilead), has been temporally placed on hold.
+This work supports the Technical Assurance Panel (TAP) pilot program, which was established by the Department of Planning, Industry and Environment for two precincts in the Greater Macarthur Growth Area (Appin and Gilead).

 The TAP is a new way for state agencies, councils and landowners to work together to undertake strategic investigations for precincts.
 The pilot aims to ensure the development proponent addresses key local, state and strategic issues, before the lodgement of any formal rezoning proposal.

-TfNW will keep the community informed of any updates as its work with agencies on koala protection and other issues in Greater Macarthur progresses.
-Additionally, TfNSW will publish the Community Consultation Report for the Link Road on the project website, once it is finalised.
+Transport will keep the community informed of any updates as its work with agencies on koala protection and other issues in Greater Macarthur progresses.

 You can also read more about the TAP pilot at: https://www.planning.nsw.gov.au/Plans-for- your-area/Technical-Assurance-Panel